The three-body problem is a Chinese hard science fiction book first of the trilogy of the same name.

 It is a gigantic opera that tells the story of an alien invasion much different from every other one that we used to see in movies

-First of all, and this is what I like in science fiction, it takes into consideration the varsity of space end the fact that traveling in the universe requires lots of time.
+First of all, and this is what I like in science fiction, it takes into consideration the vastity of space end the fact that traveling in the universe requires lots of time.

-Second, it uses the imagination and the scientific knowledge of the author to make the aliens way smarter than soldiers then attack Earth with powerful weaponized ships for the sake of doing it.
+Second, it uses the imagination and the scientific knowledge of the author to make the aliens way smarter than pictured in hollywood movies where they are soldiers that attack Earth with powerful weaponized ships for the sake of doing it.

 Third and most important in my opinion is the fact that that science in the book has to face the difficulty of politic walls

-I believe that the real main character of the story is the Fermi paradox that is, in case you don’t know, a paradox itself that takes the contradiction between the lack of evidence of extraterrestrial civilizations and the high probability that such civilization could exist.
+I believe that the real main character of the story is the Fermi paradox that is, in case you don’t know, a paradox between the lack of evidence of extraterrestrial civilizations and the high probability that such civilization could exist.

 This has a great role in the plot when it shows how our planet is pretty much invisible if somebody is not looking at it after all space is damn empty and big and we are nothing compared to it.